Getting Started With Your Personal Plan

 - Additional resources

-Figuring out where to start with your new DNSimple subscription can be intimidating.
-This guide will help you get started as quickly as possible.
+This guide will help you get started with your DNSimple Personal Plan as quickly as possible.

 Learn the differences between the Personal plan and the Professional plan.